awconway/eicu-nitro-sbp-prediction/README.md

 # Predicting blood pressure changes after nitroglcerin dose titration using the eicu dataset

 This repository holds the source code to conduct an analysis using data from the [eicu](https://eicu-crd.mit.edu) database.
 The goal is to predict the systolic blood pressure after a nitroglycerin dose titration.
-The [targets](https://github.com/ropensci/targets) `R` package was used to manage the analysis workflow.
-Steps in the workflow are in the `_targets.R` file.

 ## Reproducible analysis with Docker